Low-Key Photography: How To Shoot Shadow Photography With Inexpensive Gear

 When Taylor arrived for this photoshoot with this flowy dress, the first thing I noticed was the wavy, fluid nature of the outfit.
 I find one of the best ways to enhance the lines of a photo is with shadows.
 I knew that I wanted the light to naturally dissipate behind her.
-I already knew it would be black on the right side, so I didn’t even worry about getting the whole dress in the frame (thus excluding a helper who was holding an electric fan, adding some body to Taylor’s hair).
+I already knew it would be black on the right side, so I didn’t even worry about getting the whole dress in the frame (thus excluding a helper who was holding an electric fan, adding body to Taylor’s hair).

 We were going to make the image I had in my head into the image you see before you.

 A great light source is fundamental.
 In flash photography, we are usually trying to suppress shadows while obtaining a balanced exposure.
 However, in low-key lighting, we’re trying to create curved shadows.

 Think of it as painting with dramatic shadows.

 I like to keep my lighting very simple.
 Photographers sometimes collect all types of different lighting rigs.
 Some with grates and shutters to create different designs.
 But many photographers eventually widdle down to just a few personal favorites.
 While I do own a few powerful strobes and continuous lights, it’s a simple speedlight setup that usually works wonders.